heru-ra/jezebel/homepage/README.md

 ##11/01/2014

 **CSS**
-+ Organized and cleaned up style.css, making alterations and additions
++ Organized and cleaned up ./css/style.css, making alterations and additions
   to style any new elements and features
 + Changed border radius and color on a few elements, to reflect
   changes made in my local theme